 In the File Types section we discussed file storage providers.
 These providers help Rock manage the saving and retrieving of files to different storage media.
-The two default storage types are Database and File System, but others like Amazon, Cloudinary, Azure or Google can be used.
+The two default storage types are Database and File System.
 Under the File System configuration, you can change the default location for file storage.
 For the most part, you can leave these settings as you found them.